Double-Crunch Kale Slaw

 Total carbohydrates: 10 grams per serving

-1 healthy bunch of very fresh kale (ideally the lacinato or dinosaur variety, which is sweeter and has a better texture here, but any kind is good)
+- 1 bunch of very fresh kale (ideally the lacinato or dinosaur variety, which is sweeter and has a better texture here, but any kind is good), stemmed

-- 1/4 teaspoon chili flakes (if you like a little bit of spice)
+- 1/4 teaspoon chili flakes (optional, if you like a little bit of spice)

-3. Put the slivered kale in the bowl with the lemon, salt, and garlic.
-Massage well, using your hands if you can stand to, or use tongs.
-Add the ¼ cup of olive oil and massage some more, until the kale is softer and shinier than it was.
+- Put the slivered kale in the bowl with the lemon, salt, and garlic.
+Massage well using tongs or preferably your hands if you can stand to.
+Add the 1/4 cup of olive oil and massage some more, until the kale is softer and shinier than it was.